-- 53.-(1) Once an election official verifies that a voter present at a polling station is registered to vote at that polling station and is entitled to vote, the presiding officer or a designated election official must- - (a) strike out the name of each voter from the voter list before he or she is given a ballot paper; - (b) hand one ballot paper to the voter; and - (c) immediately have the voter sign next to his or her name on the voter list to denote that the voter has received a ballot paper. - (1A) The presiding officer or designated election official must make available to the voter or provide the voter with access to a copy of the National Candidates List together with instructions on how to vote.
+53.-(1) Once an election official verifies that a voter present at a polling station is registered to vote at that polling station and is entitled to vote, the presiding officer or a designated election official must-

+- (a) mark the name of the voter on the voter list; - (b) have the voter sign next to his or her name on the voter list; and - (c) immediately hand a ballot paper to the voter. - (1A) The presiding officer or designated election official must make available to the voter or provide the voter with access to a copy of the National Candidates List together with instructions on how to vote.